 The resultant slick is relatively small and short-lived.
 Although it will tend to move in a single direction dependent on the exact metocean conditions at the time, the analysis of over 100 different sets of metocean data suggest that there are no dominant directions.
 Figure 7.4 represents the spill during winter conditions, but the result is generally representative of the fate of diesel released at any point in the year.

-&lt;sup>37 Means that in 50% of scenarios modelled, this value or less would result.
-August 2020 Draft Final
+38 Means that in 50% of scenarios modelled, this value or less would result.
+November 2020 Final

 Figure 7.4: Modelled Fate of Vessel Diesel Inventory Release (Winter)